 - Projects where an export linkage cannot be established.

-The agencies mentioned below shall be eligible for acquiring financial support under this specific Scheme and will be known as the Implementing Agency.
+The agencies mentioned below shall be eligible for financial support under this specific Scheme and will be known as the Implementing Agency.

 - Agencies owned by the State Government.

-- Joint Ventures that involves any of the Government agencies mentioned above.
+- Joint Ventures that involve any of the Government agencies mentioned above.
 It should also be noted that the Government agency must have a significant stakeholding in the venture.
 PPP projects are considered to be eligible as well.

 An agency mentioned in the above list must own the facility created under this Scheme and would be responsible for its Operations and Maintenance (O&M).

-The documents that are required to be submitted to the Empowered Committee to avail the benefits of the Scheme are given below.
+The documents that are required to be submitted to the Empowered Committee to avail of the benefits of the Scheme are given below.